facebookresearch/StarSpace/README.md

 **Setting:** We want to embed and recommend web documents for users based on their historical likes/click data.

 **Model:** Each document is represented by a bag-of-words of the document.
-Each user is represented as a (bag of) the documents (s)he liked/clicked in the past.
+Each user is represented as a (bag of) the documents that they liked/clicked in the past.
-At training time, one random document is selected as a label and the rest of the bag of documents are selected as input.
+At training time, one random document is selected as the label and the rest of the bag of documents are selected as input.

 ![user-doc](https://github.com/facebookresearch/Starspace/blob/master/examples/user-doc.png)